 — Programmatic: Buying digital media in an automated fashion, usually through an exchange or a demand-side platform.

 — Ad Network: A media company that sells inventory across a range of publisher sites to advertisers at a set price.
 Ad networks work directly with publishers to sell ad impressions that a publisher has not directly sold.
-It is not programmatic.
+It’s not programmatic.

 — Demand-Side Platform (DSP): A technology platform that allows advertisers to manage, purchase and optimize programmatic inventory from multiple ad exchanges and SSPs through one interface.
 Inventory can be purchased through real-time bidding or programmatic direct.

-— Supply-Side Platform (SSP): A technology platform that allows publishers to manage, sell and optimize programmatic inventory for advertisers to bid on.
+— Supply-Side Platform (SSP): A technology platform that allows publishers to manage, sell and optimize programmatic inventory on which advertisers can bid.
 SSPs connect to multiple ad networks, exchanges and DSPs at once to maximize the opportunity to sell inventory.